 (Originally published as a three part series of newsletters for The Dragontree Holistic Day Spa)

 When it comes down to it, a great portion of our efforts are in some way motivated by a desire to keep living – to survive.
 To this end, life is frequently spent thinking always of the future and missing out on the richness of the present moment.
 None of our worrying makes life last any longer; it just serves as an unpleasant distraction.
 In effect, we can spoil our experience of life through our efforts to hold onto it.

-To remedy this conundrum, it is worthwhile to witness our day-to-day perception of our life.
+To remedy this conundrum, it is worthwhile to consult health care services and witness our day-to-day perception of our life.
 Do we spend more time celebrating life or being burdened by it?
 It is not so much our circumstances as our perspective that dictates the quality of our life.
 A simple change of perspective can have an enormous impact, even if the external situation doesn’t change.

 If we’re not lucky enough to have a naturally happy-go-lucky disposition, our success at maintaining a positive outlook may be largely determined by plain old discipline.
 This is the discipline to catch ourselves indulging in drama and negativity, and departing from the present in order to worry about the future.
 It is the discipline to bring ourselves back to the present, back to gratitude and the truth, back to the sweet breath we’re taking right at this moment.
 It is the discipline to remember over and over and over what is really worth living for.
 Until we investigate and challenge the factors that infringe on the quality of our life, what’s the use of trying to prolong it?

 Now for some practical measures.
 Following is a list of the practices I consider most valuable for extending life.
 I recommend partaking in them liberally and enthusiastically.
 But please remember, it’s possible for these practices to become devices that perpetuate our relentless drive to go, go, go!
 Rather than viewing them as the means to escape from death, see if you can think of them as ways to relish life.